sjensen88/Live-Project/README.md

 Next I created a landing page which would generate leads for architectural design.
 The overall goal was to give enough information on the page and a call to action (i.e., signing up for a free estimate) so that the user does not have to navigate away from the page.
 I first created a wireframe using paper and pencil.
 I then put it all together in Photoshop along with the logo and created layouts for desktop, tablet and mobile views.

-I created a home page for the construction company complete with a navbar, frequent and visible call to actions, a featured project page, a project highlights page, and a form to sign up for their newsletter.
+Next, I created a Home page containing a navbar, frequent and visible call to actions, a featured project page, a project highlights page, and a form to sign up for their newsletter.
 I used Adobe XD and created layouts for desktop, tablet and mobile.

-The company also requested a construction page which would showcase additional projects, their mission statement, and a staff page.
-The page also had a call to action for the user to request a quote.
+Lastly, I built a Construction page which would showcase additional projects, their mission statement, and a staff page.
+The bottom of the page contained a form for the user to request a quote.
 I used Adobe XD and created layouts for desktop, tablet and mobile.